Anterior Cruciate Ligament (ACL) reconstruction

 The ACL is a strong ligament that runs diagonally through the middle of your knee.
 It stabilises the knee and stops it giving way, especially when you twist or pivot.
 As well as its mechanical role, it serves as a very important sensor to contribute to balance and joint position sense (proprioception).

 ACL reconstruction involves replacing your torn ligament with a graft.
-The graft is usually taken from a tendon in another part of your knee, Mr Willis-Owen usually uses the Hamstring's tendons on the inside of the knee, but sometimes uses part of the patellar tendon, or can use allograft or synthetic ligaments.
+The graft is usually taken from a tendon in another part of your knee, usually the Hamstrings tendons on the inside of the knee, sometimes part of the patellar tendon, or alternatively allograft or synthetic ligaments.

-If you smoke, you really should try to stop, as smoking increases your risk of getting a chest and wound infection, which can slow your recovery.
-Smokes get a worse outcome and a higher failure rate.
+If you smoke, you MUST stop, as smoking increases your risk of getting a chest and wound infection, which can slow your recovery.
+Smokers get a worse outcome and a higher failure rate.
 Some studies show a 7 times increased failure rate!

-Mr Willis-Owen will then make a number of small cuts in the skin over your knee that is being treated.
-He will insert an arthroscope and other surgical instruments into your knee through these cuts.
-I’ll deal with any other problems in the knee at this stage.
-Torn cartilages will be trimmed or repaired.
+I will then make a number of keyhole cuts in the skin over your knee and insert the camera and other surgical instruments into your knee through these cuts.
+I’ll deal with any other problems in the knee at this stage; torn cartilages will be trimmed or repaired.
 Damage to the articular surface will be treated too.
 It is often these factors that determine what restrictions you have to follow after the surgery, and how good the end result is.

 The operation usually lasts about an hour or so.

 You will be encouraged to get up, put weight through your knee and move it as soon as you’re able to after your surgery and the physios will help you do this.
 You will need to arrange for someone to drive you home.
 You should try to have a friend or relative stay with you for the first 24 hours after your operation.
-Many people go home on the same day as their operation if fit to do so.

 Once you are home take it easy and elevate the leg to control the swelling.
 You can walk around and most people need crutches for 7-14 days, but there is no rule.
 The large bandage can be removed at 48 hours.
 The waterproof adhesive dressing will be bloodstained and appear dirty.
 These have been put on in a sterile environment so they should be left alone for 2 weeks, not changed.
 I will give you spares, but these are to go on over the top.
 Don’t take off the original ones.

 You will also see a physiotherapist who will give you some exercises to do while you recover.
-The amount of physiotherapy you need varies, so follow the advice of your physiotherapist and surgeon.
+The amount of physiotherapy you need varies, so follow your tailored advice.
 Good physiotherapy is vital to the success of this operation.
 Getting a good result is about one third what happens in the operating room and two thirds what happens in physio!
 Your job in the first 2 weeks is simple; we need to get the knee moving from 0-90 degrees (fully straight and bending to a right angle) by day 14.